Table of Contents

 The 1971 D Lincoln Memorial penny weighs 2.5 grams the 1971 D Lincoln Memorial penny’s diameter is 19.05mm t is a lightweight coin.

-The coin is not common because authorities made nearly 3 billion 1973 D Lincoln cents in Denver.
-The majority of the 1973 D Lincoln cents that have been graded are worth their face value.
+The coin is uncommon because authorities made nearly 3 billion 1973 D Lincoln cents in Denver.
+Most of the 1973 D Lincoln cents that have been graded are worth their face value.
 Like the 1973 D Lincoln cents, certain outliers have an MS-70 rating and are in pristine condition.
-These coins sell for roughly $9 apiece at public auction as of February 2017.
+These coins sell for roughly $9 at public auction as of February 2017.

-In comparison, the 1973 Philadelphia-minted Lincoln cents sell for $8 at a live auction, so interestingly, there isn’t much of a difference.
-However, San Francisco produced just 300 million Lincoln cents in 1973, ten times fewer than both Denver and Philadelphia; the cost of a 1973 S Lincoln penny in MS-70 is only around $9 o the 1973 penny’s unique feature is that it can not be so unique after all values, on the other hand, can fluctuate at any time.
+In comparison, the 1973 Philadelphia-minted Lincoln cents sell for $8 at a live auction, so interestingly, there isn’t much difference.
+However, San Francisco produced just 300 million Lincoln cents in 1973, ten times fewer than Denver and Philadelphia; a 1973 S Lincoln penny in MS-70 costs only around $9. the 1973 penny’s unique feature is that it can not be so unique; values, on the other hand, can fluctuate at any time.

 Conclusion